“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 How to highlight customer service skills in a job interview

-More than anything else, customer service is about interacting with people.
+Customer service is about interacting with people.
 So it’s important to show the interviewer that you have strong people skills.

 For example, you might say something like, “I had a customer who was very unhappy with the product and difficult to deal with.
 I listened very carefully to their concerns and found a solution that satisfied them.”